FNALLPC/jets-hats/setup.md

 Now you need to clone the [jets-hats](https://github.com/FNALLPC/jets-hats) repository.
 For that you can go to the menu `Git > Clone a repository`.
 A small window will pop up and you can fill `Enter the URI of the remote Git repository` with the following url: [https://github.com/FNALLPC/jets-hats](https://github.com/FNALLPC/jets-hats).
 Click on `Clone` and you should be ready to go.

+## Purdue Analysis Facility

+Before the live session, please make sure that you can access Purdue Analysis Facility using the instructions below.
+In case of any questions/issues please post on the Mattermost channel.

+ * Navigate to the [Purdue AF](https://analysis-facility.physics.purdue.edu/) website and click “Login to Purdue Analysis Facility”.
+ *  On the CILogon page, choose CERN account to log in (using Fermilab or Purdue credentials is also possible).
+ *  You will be redirected to the “Server Options” page.
+The default resource selection (4 CPUs, 16 GB RAM) is enough for the HATS exercises, but you can select more resources if needed.
+Do not add GPUs to your session – there are not enough GPUs for all participants.
+ *  Click “Start” to create your Analysis Facility session.
+It may take a couple of minutes to load.
+ *  Done!
+Your session is ready.

+### Additional info

+ * As a CMS member, you can continue using Purdue AF for your work after HATS is over.
+ * Your Purdue AF session will keep running even if you close your web browser tab, so you can reconnect to it at any time.
+Idle sessions are terminated after 14 days.
+ * When you log in for the first time, we create a 25 GB private directory for you at /home/<username>, and a shared /work/users/<username> directory with 100 GB quota.
+These directories will persist for 6 months after your last activity at Purdue AF.
+ * Browse the [documentation](https://analysis-facility.physics.purdue.edu/) to learn more about available functionality.

 # Run exercises at the CMS-LPC